-Category 3 is the Hong Kong equivalent to NC-17 (although the rating can be given to films which contain obscene language and Triad rituals instead of lurid violence or lewd nudity).
-The featured image is of Yvonne Yung-Hung (翁虹) in a CAT.
-III movie titled A Chinese Torture Chamber Story (1994).
-If rarity is categorized as much by quality as well as obscurity then Hong Kong Superstars is the rarest of H.K. film magazines.
+Category Three is the Hong Kong equivalent to NC-17 (although the rating can be given to films which contain obscene language and Triad rituals instead of lurid violence or lewd nudity).
+The featured image is of Yvonne Yung Hung (翁虹) in a Category 3 movie titled A Chinese Torture Chamber Story (1994).
+If rarity is categorized by quality as much as obscurity then Hong Kong Superstars is the rarest of H.K. film magazines.
 In a 1999 issue, Diana Pang-Dan (彭丹) spoke to Mike Leeder about being in Wong Jing’s The Saint of Gamblers:

 “It’s a funny movie but I prefer the action scenes, especially the one where I take on and take out all the guys in the restaurant.
 I’m a big fan of action films, and coming from a dance background, I can pick up the moves and the rhythm of the choreography very quickly.
 I want to be a sexy action star!
 I hope I get the chance.
 In Dangerous Duty, I jump from a third floor window as it explodes!
 I love making movies in Hong Kong but I really want to make international films.”